morganwallace1/Trailmaker/Readme.txt

 http://morganwallace.com/memex

 Browser support (i.e. Does it work in Chrome, Safari, Firefox, .........IE6, etc.)
+Supports All but IE9 shows error in IFrame on load.

 Any bugs/quirks we should be aware of:
 The user sign in is not validated.